conradakunga/Blog/_posts/2025-09-20-shuffling-arrays-in-c-net.md

 Unlike the previous technique, this one **mutates the array in place**.

-This is simpler, and easier to read than the previous technique.
+This is simpler and easier to read than the previous technique.

+This will also work with Span

 ### TLDR